durbanlegend/thag_rs/README.md

 - Optionally embed custom Cargo manifest settings in "toml block" comments

-- Shebang support for true scripting
+- Shebang support for true scripting (but you can do better: read on...)

 - Loop-filter mode for data processing